uselagoon/lagoon/docs/docker-images/postgres.md

 postgres:
   image: uselagoon/postgres-14-drupal:latest
   labels:
-    # tells Lagoon this is a postgres database
+    # tells Lagoon this is a Postgres database
     lagoon.type: postgres
   ports:
-    # exposes the port 5432 with a random local port, find it with `docker-compose port postgres 5432`
+    # exposes the port 5432 with a random local port
+    # find it with `docker-compose port postgres 5432`
     - "5432"
   volumes:
-   	# mounts a named volume at the default path for postgres
+   	# mounts a named volume at the default path for Postgres
     - db:/var/lib/postgresql/data
 ```